Fire Sprinkler Inspections: What to Consider Before Implementing Local ITM-Reporting Services

 - Some ITM-reporting services store ITM records on multiple servers which are not owned by the municipality.
 This leads to questions and concerns about who ultimately owns the data and who has the authority to share it and with whom.

-ITM codes and standards establishes specific minimum requirements for what information ITM reports must contain.
+ITM codes and standards establishes specific minimum requirements for what information fire sprinkler inspections reports must contain.
 Many ITM-reporting services and AHJs expand on those minimums.

 - For consistency and to help ensure that the expectations of the AHJ fall within the scope of ITM codes and standards, the classification of deficiencies and/or impairments should match the definitions and recommendations of those standards.